hoyi-23/hoyi-23/README.md

 # Hi 👋, I am Hoyi

-💁‍♀️ A **Junior Frontend Developer** 🚀 who lives in Taichung 🏡 and is currently self-learning Frontend Programming ✍
+💁‍♀️ A **Junior Frontend Developer** 🚀 who lives in Taiwan, Taichung🏡 and is currently self-learning Frontend Programming ✍

 Welcome to my GitHub 💻